Continuing Education Activity

 Mechanism of Action

-Calcium gluconate is a calcium salt that is used to directly replete serum calcium levels in cases of hypocalcemia through IV administration.
+Calcium gluconate is a calcium salt used to directly replete serum calcium levels in cases of hypocalcemia through IV administration.
 Hypocalcemia occurs in 15 to 88% of hospitalized adult patients, depending on the method of measurement (serum or ionized calcium).
 The majority of calcium in the body resides in bone, with only 1% of total body stores exchanging with extracellular fluid.
 Approximately 40% of circulating calcium is bound to protein (e.g., albumin), whereas approximately 50% of circulating calcium is in a physiologically active form.
-The remainder 10% of calcium is complexed with anions to form calcium salts.
+The remaining 10% of calcium is complexed with anions to form calcium salts.
 Clinical manifestations of hypocalcemia depend on the severity of serum calcium levels and the rate of decline, with hypocalcemic crisis symptoms manifesting at an ionized calcium concentration of 2.8 mg/dL (0.7 mmol/L).
 Symptoms include circumoral paresthesias, muscle cramps, myalgias, dysphagia, depression, confusion, irritability, seizures, tetany, laryngospasm, and hypotension.
 Physical examination findings include hyperreflexia, carpopedal spasm, Trousseau sign, and Chvostek sign.
-On EKG, hypocalcemia presents with prolonged QT interval, but the significance of this is undetermined as it is rare for calcium derangements to be the etiology of cardiac arrest.
+On EKG, hypocalcemia presents with prolonged QT interval, but its significance is undetermined as it is rare for calcium derangements to be the etiology of cardiac arrest.
 EKG abnormalities of hypocalcemia, such as QT prolongation, typically respond to IV calcium gluconate, returning the QT interval to baseline.

 The treatment of hypocalcemia initially focuses on symptomatic treatment rather than normalizing serum calcium.
 In severe hypocalcemia with seizures, laryngospasm, hypotension, or tetany, patients should receive emergent parenteral calcium gluconate to replenish calcium levels until severe and life-threatening abnormalities resolve.
 It is essential to check magnesium levels during calcium repletion as hypomagnesemia is a crucial cause of hypocalcemia.
 Hypomagnesemia causes hypocalcemia through impairment of parathyroid hormone secretion and renal resistance to parathyroid hormone, leading to decreased renal reabsorption of calcium.